 My name is Leonie, I use she/her/hers pronouns, and I am the author of all the content on this website.
 I was raised in Tampa, FL, and I am University of Florida alum.
-I graduated last year with my master’s degree in Education from UMass Amherst.
+I graduated three years ago with my master’s degree in Education from UMass Amherst.
 In the past, I have worked with Asian Americans Advancing Justice-Atlanta, Hampshire College, and the Paulo Freire Social Justice Charter School.
 I am greatly influenced by critical theorists, critical pedagogues, queer and feminist theorists, and critical race theorists.
 In my free time, I consume both books and television, and my taste in both frequently makes its way into the content of this blog.

 All the writing here is my own.
 All photos that are not sourced on this website are also my own.
 I took them myself.
 Please cite your sources.
 Thank you for reading.